daytonflores/MySocketServer-With-XML-APIs/README.md

 ## Important Notes

+- This is only compatible with Linux systems

 - Default IP address and port of the socket server are 127.0.0.1 and 5000, respectively.
 But these are configurable:
 	- To configure IP address alone, send this as a command-line parameter:
 	``` bash